 The proposed structure of sandbox, consisting of grains, populations, parameters, rules, and functions, allows to consistently define synthetic sections as virtual twins of sediment deposits.
-Further extension of any given a rule book is possible regarding additional by adding populations, grain parameters and rule definitionsrules.
+Further extension of a rule book is possible by adding populations, grain parameters and rules.
 The available distribution functions to describe parameters and rules cover a significant range of use cases.
 Adding other functions would require updating the R code of the package, either by a new package release or by editing the functions manually.
-Both is possible due to the R language constraints and because the package only uses standard R packages by default.

-- 530 The fundamental assumption inherent to of sandbox is a valid, true age-depth relationship.
-At face value, this assumption implies that a sediment section fulfils-fulfills the stratigraphic principle.
+The fundamental assumption of sandbox is a valid, true age-depth relationship.
+At face value, this assumption implies that a sediment section fulfills the stratigraphic principle.
 However, this enforced principle is implemented through a spline function.
 Such an interpolator of discrete age-depth pairs works appropriately as long as there is steady accretion of material with time.
-However, it reaches limits (and fails its purpose) when stratigraphic gaps need to be addressed.
-In such a case it is better to create two separate synthetic sediment sections, one above and one below the gapadditional effort - 535 is required to account for stratigraphic gaps (see SI).
+However, additional effort is required to account for stratigraphic gaps (see SI).